razi-rais/microservices/workshop/readme.md

 ## Prerequisites
 > Approximate time to complete this section is 10 minutes

-In this training we will use [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) to run a local Kubernetes instance.
-We will access this local Kubernetes with the client called `kubectl`.
+In this training we will use [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) to run a local Kubernetes cluster.
+We will access this local Kubernetes cluster with the client tool  `kubectl`.

 > NOTE: Following software are compatiable with Linux, Mac OS X and Windows operating system.
 During the minikube setup you will need to install a hypervisor that will run the minikube vm.
 It is reocmmended to use virtualbox as a hypervisor if possible.